Hospitalizations

 Opioid Hospitalizations by SPA

-In 2022, the South Bay region (SPA 8) had the highest rate per 100,000 of all opioid-related hospitalizations, although the West region (SPA 5) had the highest rate of all primary opioid hospitalizations.
+In 2024, the South Bay region (SPA 8) had the highest rate per 100,000 of all opioid-related hospitalizations; however, primary opioid hospitalizations were highest in the West region (SPA 5).

-The Antelope Valley region (SPA 1) and the Metro region (SPA 4) had the highest rates of opioid poisoning hospitalizations, mostly driven by prescription opioids including natural/semi-synthetic and synthetic opioids such as fentanyl.
+The Antelope Valley region (SPA 1) and the Metro region (SPA 4) had the highest rates of opioid poisoning hospitalizations, for all opioid types (Figure 5).

 Source: HCAI